DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 [1.6](#1.6) Understand requirements for investigation types (i.e., administrative, criminal, civil, regulatory, industry standards) (OSG-9 Chpt 19)

 - An investigation will vary based on incident type; e.g. for a financial services company, a financial system compromise might cause a regulatory investigation; a system breach or website compromise might cause a criminal investigation; each type of investigation has special considerations:
-  - **Administrative Investigation**: an administrative investigation has a primary purpose of providing the appropriate authorities with incident information; thereafter, authorities will determine the proper action, if any
+  - 🧯**Administrative Investigation**: an administrative investigation has a primary purpose of providing the appropriate authorities with incident information; thereafter, authorities will determine the proper action, if any
     - Administrative investigations are often tied to HR scenarios, such as when a manager has been accused of improprieties.
 Unlike criminal or civil cases, administrative investigations are an internal matter, and there is no set standard of proof that you must apply.
 However, it would still be wise for the organization to include a standard burden of proof in their own internal procedures to ensure the thoroughness and fairness of investigations.
-  - **Criminal Investigation**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
+  - 🧯**Criminal Investigation**: a criminal investigation occurs when a crime has been committed and you are working with a law enforcement agency to convict the alleged perpetrator; in such a case, it is common to gather evidence for a court of law, and to share the evidence with the defense
     - You need to gather and handle the information using methods that ensure the evidence can be used in court
     - In a criminal case, a suspect must be proven guilty beyond a 📝reasonable doubt📝; a higher bar compared to a civil case, which is showing a preponderance of evidence
-  - **Operational investigations** are performed by internal teams to troubleshoot performance or other technical issues.
+  - 🧯**Operational investigations** are performed by internal teams to troubleshoot performance or other technical issues.
 They are not intended to produce evidence for use in court and, therefore, do not have the rigid collection standards of criminal, civil, or regulatory investigations.
-  - **Civil Investigation**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
+  - 🧯**Civil Investigation**: in a civil case, one person or entity sues another; e.g. one company could sue another for a trademark violation
     - A civil case is typically about monetary damages, and doesn't involve criminality
     -  it relates to a contract dispute and will likely wind up being litigated in civil court
     - In a civil case, a 📝preponderance of evidence📝 is required to secure a victory; differing from criminal cases, where a suspect is innocent until proven guilty beyond a reasonable doubt
-  - **Industry Standards**: an industry standards investigation is intended to determine whether an org is adhering to a specific industry standard or set of standards, such as logging and auditing failed logon attempts
+  - 🧯**Industry Standards Investigation**: an industry standards investigation is intended to determine whether an org is adhering to a specific industry standard or set of standards, such as logging and auditing failed logon attempts
     - Because industry standards represent well-understood and widely implemented best practices, many orgs try to adhere to them even when they are not required to do so in order to improve security, and reduce operational and other risks
-  - **Regulatory**: A regulatory investigation is conducted by a regulatory body, such as the Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA), against an org suspected of an infraction
+  - 🧯**Regulatory Investigation**: A regulatory investigation is conducted by a regulatory body, such as the Securities and Exchange Commission (SEC) or Financial Industry Regulatory Authority (FINRA), against an org suspected of an infraction
     - Here the org is required to comply with the investigation, e.g., by not hiding or destroying evidence
 - **Liability:** Questions of liability often turn into questions regarding potential negligence.
 When attempting to determine whether certain actions or inactions constitute negligence, the ✏️Prudent Man Rule, which we will define shortly, is often applied
      - 🎈Statutory Statutory damages are those prescribed by law, which can be awarded to the victim even if the victim incurred no actual loss or injury